space-physics/weaksig-plot/README.rst

 .. image:: swarm.png

-The swarm plot gives a sense of how many samples are at a given configuration--if the maximum width is reached
+The swarm plot gives a sense of how many samples are at a given configuration--if the maximum width is reached, then you know there are at least N measurements for that result.

 .. image:: box.png